willaerk/vagrant-lxc-base-boxes/README.md

 When using ANSIBLE=1, an optional ANSIBLE_VERSION parameter may be passed that will specify which version of ansible to install.
 By default it will install the latest Ansible.

+Additional packages to be installed can be specified with the ADDPACKAGES variable:

 ```sh
 ADDPACKAGES="aptitude htop" \
 make trusty